Do men get cellulite?

 This study also confirms our approach to insist on high-power, deep-acting radio frequency to tighten the dermis and hypodermal structures and reduce fat accumulation at the same time.

-And it also confirms our approach of using concentrated actives that stimulate collagen synthesis and fat release, such as forskolin, caffeine and gotu kola triterpenes (asiatic acid, asiaticoside, madecassic acid, madecassoside).
+And it also confirms our approach of using concentrated actives in our cellulite creams that stimulate collagen synthesis and fat release, such as forskolin, caffeine and gotu kola triterpenes (asiatic acid, asiaticoside, madecassic acid, madecassoside).

-This is in contrast to the old fashioned way of focusing on temporary lymphatic drainage and vacuum suction mechanical massages, which literally trade water and achieve nothing in the end.
+This is in contrast to the old fashioned way of focusing on temporary lymphatic drainage and vacuum suction mechanical massages, which tread water (excuse the pun) and achieve nothing in the end.

 Why men don’t get cellulite and women do: less collagen, more fat